eddyfye/Multi_DICOM_reader/breast_diag_project/README.md

    with the appropriate configuration.
 The experiment runner loads the manifest, constructs datasets, and trains the model defined in `src/models.py`.

+### Preprocessing guardrails

+The dataset utilities can downsample overly large volumes before writing cached `.pt` files.
+Configure `data.preprocessing.max_volume_bytes` or `data.preprocessing.max_voxels` in your experiment config to cap the allowed volume size.
+When a study exceeds these limits, the loader will log a message, downsample the volume to fit within the cap, and skip the study entirely if it still cannot meet the constraints and `downsample_on_overflow` is disabled.

 ## Example commands

 Build a manifest CSV mapping image series to SR reports: